 About the Psychology, Sport and Geography department

-The Department of Psychology and Sports Sciences has built an excellent reputation both for its teaching and innovative research.
+The Department of Psychology, Sport and Geography has built an excellent reputation both for its teaching and innovative research.
 By investing in people at the top of their subjects we've created an exceptional and richly resourced environment for learning.

-Across both our subject areas our partners from commerce, industry and the public sector access this specialist knowledge through short courses, consultancy, applied research and training courses.
+Across all our subject areas our partners from commerce, industry and the public sector access this specialist knowledge through short courses, consultancy, applied research and training courses.

 Our Psychology courses range from the BSc (Hons) Psychology degree to higher-level specialised degrees in Industrial and Work Psychology and Research in Clinical Psychology and the Doctorate in Clinical Psychology.
 We also offer the Psychology Conversion Masters programme for graduates from other disciplines wishing to switch to a career in Psychology.
 We hold Accreditation from the British Psychological Society (BPS) for Graduate Basis for Chartered Membership (GBC).

 As a department we have been rated as 'excellent' for our teaching quality and have achieved one of the highest research ratings for a 'new' university.

 Psychology at the University of Hertfordshire began in 1972 and is one of the larger university psychology departments in the country.
 We are proud of our extensive research programme which is recognised internationally for its work in various fields including Health and Clinical Psychology, Cognitive Neuropsychology, Learning, Memory and Thinking, Behavioural change in Organisations and Businesses and Psychology of movement.